BishoySedra/HPC_Labs/README.md

       - `recvbuf`: Pointer to the receive buffer (root process).
       - `recvcount`: Number of elements to receive in the receive buffer (root process).
       - `recvtype`: Data type of elements in the receive buffer (root process).
       - `root`: Rank of the root process.
       - `comm`: Communicator (group of processes).

+11. **MPI_Reduce**

+    - Function: Performs a reduction operation on data distributed across processes.
+    - Parameters:
+      - `sendbuf`: Pointer to the send buffer.
+      - `recvbuf`: Pointer to the receive buffer.
+      - `count`: Number of elements in the send buffer.
+      - `datatype`: Data type of elements in the send buffer.
+      - `op`: Reduction operation to be performed.
+      - `root`: Rank of the root process.
+      - `comm`: Communicator (group of processes).